 FOR YEARS, HOMEOWNERS in Lynn faced no restrictions on their trash output.
 Technically, their weekly allotment was six barrels of trash, yet if additional barrels were put out at the curb they were always picked up.
 Mattresses, couches, and other large items were collected at no cost.
 But in December new regulations took effect limiting(...)

 Surveillance cameras are everywhere.
 Can we tap technology to tackle crime without giving up all our privacy?

 ON THE DAY of the Boston Marathon two years ago, before the bombs and the blood, Ed Davis was taking in the race from the viewing stand at the Copley Square finish line.
 Being a cop as well as a spectator, however, he couldn’t help but ponder things cops think about these days, especially if(...)

-As assisted living residents grow older and more frail, the facilities where they reside and the regulators who monitor them are struggling to keep up.
+As assisted living residents grow older, the facilities where they reside struggle to keep up.

 LAURA SHUFELT VIVIDLY remembers the February 2013 call from the assisted living facility in Centerville where her mother was living.
 A nurse at the facility told Shufelt her mother, who was suffering from Alzheimer’s disease, was being transported to Cape Cod Hospital because of unexplained bruises on her buttocks and wrist, pain in her shoulder,(...)

 A correction has been added to this story.
 ONE OF THE KEYS to the success of the Massachusetts Lottery is its agents.
 There are more than 7,600 of them scattered across the state, doling out instant games tickets, Keno, pull tabs, and big money drawing tickets from behind counters in gas stations, convenience stores, supermarkets,(...)